SynfiniDLT/daml-tokenization-toolkit/operations/README.md

       ],
-      "minQuantity": 99.99999, // Minimum quantity that can be specified by the taker - optional "maxQuantity": 99.99999, // Maximum quantity that can be specified by the taker - optional "settlementOpenOfferFactory": "label1", // Label of the settlement OpenOffer factory "routeProvider": "label1", // Label of the RouteProvider used to route the steps through custodian(s) "settlementFactory": "label1", // Label of the settlement factory
+      "minQuantity": 99.99999, // Minimum quantity that can be specified by the taker - optional "maxQuantity": 99.99999, // Maximum quantity that can be specified by the taker - optional "increment": 0.000001, // Quantity specified by the taker must be a multiple of this value if provided - optional "settlementOpenOfferFactory": "label1", // Label of the settlement OpenOffer factory "routeProvider": "label1", // Label of the RouteProvider used to route the steps through custodian(s) "settlementFactory": "label1", // Label of the settlement factory